zs6dst/zs6dst/README.md

 # Stoffel van Aswegen
-## Software Developer
-### Professional software developer, radio amateur and electronics enthusiast.
+## Professional software developer, radio amateur and electronics enthusiast.

-### Skills: C# / C / SQL / Python / Go / Assembly
+## Skills: C# / C / SQL / Python / Go / Assembly

 - I live in South Africa.
 - I started learning computer programming in school using assembly language.
 Then we learned Fortran and COBOL.
 At university, we used punch cards to write PL/1 programs!